hotosm/osm-fieldwork/docs/Home.md

 it's best to use the XLSForm library as templates, as everything is designed to work together.

-- ### basemapper.py
+## basemapper.py

 This program creates basemaps of satellite imagery, and produces files in mbtiles format for [ODK Collect](https://docs.getodk.org/collect-intro/) and sqlitedb files for [Osmand](https://osmand.net/).
-Imagery basemaps are very useful when the map data is lacking.or in ODK Collect, selecting the current location instead of where you are standing.
+Imagery basemaps are very useful when the map data is lacking.or in ODK Collect, selecting the corrent location instead of where you are standing.
 The basemaps Osmand are very useful of navigation where the map data is lacking.
-Imagery can be downloaded from [ERSI](https://www.arcgis.com/home/item.html?id=10df2279f9684e4a9f6a7f08febac2a9#!), [Bing](https://www.arcgis.com/home/webmap/viewer.html?webmap=8651e4d585654f6b955564efe44d04e5#!), [USGS Topo maps](https://apps.nationalmap.gov/datasets/), or [Open Aerial Map](https://openaerialmap.org/)
+Imageruy vanbe be downloaded from [ERSI](https://www.arcgis.com/home/item.html?id=10df2279f9684e4a9f6a7f08febac2a9#!), [Bing](https://www.arcgis.com/home/webmap/viewer.html?webmap=8651e4d585654f6b955564efe44d04e5#!), [USGS Topo maps](https://apps.nationalmap.gov/datasets/), or [Open Aerial Map](https://openaerialmap.org/)

-- ### make_data_extract.py
+## make_data_extract.py

 This program makes data extracts from [OpenStreetMap](https://www.openstreetmap.org) data.
 Multiple input sources are supported, a local postgresql database, the HOT maintained [Underpass](https://galaxy.hotosm.org/) database, or [Overpass](https://overpass-turbo.eu).

-- ### odk2csv.py
+## odk2csv.py

 This program is used when working offline for extended periods.
 This converts the ODK XML format on your mobile device into the same CSV format used for submissions downloaded from [ODK Central](https://docs.getodk.org/central-intro/)

-- ### odk_client.py
+## odk_client.py

 This program is a simple command line client to an ODK Central server.
 This allows you to list projects, appusers, tasks, and submissions.
-You can also delete projects, tasks, and appusers, but this should only be [used by developers](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility) as it does direct database access, and you could lose all your data.
+You can also delete projects, tasks, and appusers, but this should only be [used by developers](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility) as it does direct database access, and you could loose all your data.

-- ### filter_data.py
+## filter_data.py

 This program is used to support humanitariam data models.
 It extracts the tags and values from the [data models document](osm-fieldwork/data_models/Impact Areas - Data Models V1.1.xlsx) developed by HOT, and compares those to the taginfo database to help